DLBacktrace: A Model Agnostic Explainability for any Deep Learning Models

 \subsubsection{Tabular Modality}

 We evaluated 1,024 samples from the test set of the Lending Club dataset, using a fine-tuned MLP checkpoint that attained an accuracy of 0.89 and a weighted average F1 score of 0.87.
-We assessed Backtrace against widely used metrics for tabular data, specifically LIME and SHAP \cite{Lundberg2017AUA}, and employed MPRT for comparison, along with Complexity to examine the simplicity of the model explanations as illustrated in Appendix~\ref{sec:tab-samples}.
+We assessed DLBacktrace against widely used metrics for tabular data, specifically LIME and SHAP \cite{Lundberg2017AUA}, and employed MPRT for comparison, along with Complexity to examine the simplicity of the model explanations as illustrated in Fig~\ref{fig:tabill}.

-The proposed method, \textbf{Backtrace}, as demonstrated in Table~\ref{tab:performance_metrics_tabular}, achieves superior performance compared to both LIME and SHAP, evidenced by lower Maximal Perturbation Robustness Test (MPRT) values across various layers.
+The proposed method, \textbf{DLBacktrace}, as demonstrated in Table~\ref{tab:performance_metrics_tabular}, achieves superior performance compared to both LIME and SHAP, evidenced by lower Maximal Perturbation Robustness Test (MPRT) values across various layers.
 This highlights its improved interpretability and robustness in explainability.
-However, Backtrace exhibits higher computational complexity, reflecting the fine-grained, higher entropy of its explanations.
+However, DLBacktrace exhibits higher computational complexity, reflecting the fine-grained, higher entropy of its explanations.
 This trade-off suggests the need to balance the quality of interpretability with the simplicity of model explanations.